chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/composition-testing.md

 <div class="aside">

 💡 Public directory may differ depending on the project.
-See MSW's [list of common public directories](https://mswjs.io/docs/getting-started/integrate/browser#where-is-my-public-directory) for reference.
+For custom configurations, we recommend reading MSW's [documentation](https://mswjs.io/docs/getting-started/integrate/browser#where-is-my-public-directory) to learn more about them.
 To see the changes reflected in Storybook, you'll need to update the [`staticDirs`](https://storybook.js.org/docs/react/configure/overview#using-storybook-api) configuration element in `.storybook/main.js`.

 </div>